STScI-MIRI/ImagingFluxCal/README.rst

 Figures
 -------

-1. Montage of observed PSFs: `Plotting/plot_example_images.py`
+1. Montage of observed imager PSFs: `Plotting/plot_example_images.py`

-   By default makes a figure for the 9 imaging filters.
-Use the option `--coron` to make the figure with the 4 coronagraphic filters.
+2. Montage of observed coronagraphic PSFs: `Plotting/plot_example_images.py --coron`

-2. Encirciled energy plot: `Plotting/plot_encircled_energy.py`
+3. Encirciled energy plot: `Plotting/plot_encircled_energy.py`
    By default makes a figure showing the encircled energies for all 9 imaging filters, with a veritical offset between them.
-Call with `--coron` to get teh coronagraphic plot.
+Call with `--coron` to get the coronagraphic plot.

-3. Example of photometry technique: `aper_one_filter.py`
+4. Example of photometry technique: `aper_one_filter.py`
    One of the standard outputs.

-4. Example of model spectra and photometry: `plot_example_model_fluxes.py`

 5. Time dependent sensitivity loss: `plot_repeatability.py`